 The first idea my group settled on was a light snack, made of chocolate balls, rice puffs, and popcorn.
 We were going to make different flavors using numerous spices and bind it together slightly with Hershey’s chocolate.
 The four flavors we made were spicy chocolate, turmeric ginger, chocolate peanut butter ( my personal favorite), and finally a chocolate pretzel popcorn mixture.

 The second idea my group decided on was named “Air Kiss”.
 They are named this because they are meringue cookies the same size and shape of a Hershey’s kiss.
-Meringues are made from the manipulation of egg whites and sugar, so these “Air Kisses” were much more light (and less caloric) than an actual chocolate Hershey’s kiss.
+Meringues are made from the manipulation of egg whites and sugar, so these “Air Kisses” were much lighter and less caloric than an actual chocolate Hershey’s kiss.
 We made six different flavors of these meringues, and each one was dipped in either dark, white, or milk chocolate.
-They also had a minute amount of the same flavor ganache inside each one.
+They also had a small amount of the same flavor ganache inside each one.
 The flavors were blueberry-milk chocolate, chocolate almond-milk chocolate, peppermint-white chocolate, pumpkin spice-white chocolate, vanilla-dark chocolate, and expresso-dark chocolate.

 The “Air Kisses” were a hit!
 I was extremely proud of how they turned out, and the simplicity, yet indulgent characteristics they had.

-After the four hour competition, and presentation to the Hershey representatives, we found out who the top three teams were.
+After the second four-hour competition day and presentation to the Hershey representatives, we found out who the top three teams were.
 My team ended up placing second overall, and we received a prize!
 Overall, it was a wonderful experience to hear from actual Hershey employees about product development and to work together with other students to come up with and execute new product ideas in one weekend.